 Hart J, Schwartzbauer M. Analysis of resting pulse rates before and after a single chiropractic adjustment for an individual patient: A descriptive study.
 The Internet Journal of Chiropractic 2016; 5(1).
 DOI: 10.5580/IJCH.39503.
 Journal: https://ispub.com/IJCH/5/1/39503

-In the Fall 2017 issue of Pace Running Magazine, Dr. Hart wrote an article on resting pulse rate as a measure of neurological fitness for runners The article is available from Dr. Hart in hard copy format or online at: https://pacerunningmag.wordpress.com/resting-pulse-rate/
+In the Fall 2017 issue of Pace Running Magazine, I wrote an article on resting pulse rate as a measure of neurological fitnessalso for runners.
+Feel free to contact me for a hard copy of this issue of the magazine.
+The article is also available online at: https://pacerunningmag.wordpress.com/resting-pulse-rate/

-The study found that his patients experienced a benefit beyond symptomatic improvement, namely in the form of reduced resting pulse rates (RPR).
+I did a study on my patients comparing resting heart rate before versus after spinal adjustment.
+The study found that patients experienced a benefit beyond symptomatic improvement, namely in the form of reduced resting pulse rates (RPR).
 Many other studies have shown that a lower RPR is associated with better health compared to a higher RPR.
 For example, these other studies show that people with a lower RPR tend to live longer than their counterparts who have a higher RPR.

 Here is the citation where the full paper is available for free: